ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Promise.all() in JavaScript Is Powerful — But Often Misleading from its main use case.  - <a href="https://theplainscript.medium.com/promise-all-in-javascript-is-powerful-but-often-misleading-from-its-main-use-case-49349c72a71b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `theplainscript`**

+<blockquote>Most JavaScript developers learn Promise.all() very early.
+But forgot to consume as like pro
+Continue reading on Medium »</blockquote>

+<h3>2.
 Beyond console.log(): Exploring the Console Object in JavaScript - <a href="https://boottechnologies-ci.medium.com/beyond-console-log-exploring-the-console-object-in-javascript-d2d35c5ffc55?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Eric Anicet`**

 <blockquote>In this story, we’ll explore the full console API from basic usage to advanced debugging techniques.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Elm in 2026: The Language That Stopped Changing — And What That Actually Means - <a href="https://medium.com/@reactjsbd/elm-in-2026-the-language-that-stopped-changing-and-what-that-actually-means-2b08c598528a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Noor Mohamad`**

 <blockquote>Elm hasn’t shipped a new release since October 2019.
 That sounds like abandonment.
 The reality is more interesting, and developers who…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 The Ultimate Guide to Maven: Why It’s the Backbone of Enterprise Java - <a href="https://medium.com/javarevisited/the-ultimate-guide-to-maven-why-its-the-backbone-of-enterprise-java-6c0199df7a05?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manoj Kumar`**

 <blockquote>If you’ve ever felt the pain of manually downloading a .jar file, dropping it into a lib folder, and praying that it doesn’t conflict with…
 Continue reading on Javarevisited »</blockquote>

-<h3>4.
+<h3>5.
 How Async and Defer Change How Your Webpage Loads. - <a href="https://medium.com/@aman.khan_40959/how-async-and-defer-change-how-your-webpage-loads-64ce233aa28b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aman Khan`**

 <blockquote>If you’ve ever built a website, you have undoubtedly used the classic script tag to pull in JavaScript:
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 6 JavaScript Optimization Habits That Made My Frontend Feel More Professional - <a href="https://javascript.plainenglish.io/6-javascript-optimization-habits-that-made-my-frontend-feel-more-professional-de6318cc1dfa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Tiny improvements added up into noticeably smoother user experiences.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Explore the 10 Different Types of Web Applications & Their Uses - <a href="https://medium.com/@avinash.codemech/explore-the-10-different-types-of-web-applications-their-uses-dd790a593dad?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codemech Solutions`**

-<blockquote>Modern businesses increasingly rely on web applications to improve customer engagement, streamline operations, enhance digital…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>